-I first came across virtual reality back in 2015.
-While traveling the United States I came across the iRacing simulator for the Oculus Rift.
-Being a keen motor sports fan I of course had to try it!
+I first came across virtual reality (VR) in 2015 while I was traveling the United States.
+It was there that I came across the iRacing simulator, a VR experience which uses Oculus Rift technology to take you to the racing track.
+Being a keen motorsports fan, of course, had to try it!

-At the time I thought it would take a while before virtual reality would be ready for mass consumption, or even make a dint in the existing tech market.
-But a year later I was trying the HTC Vive.
-Two years later I was trying out the new Oculus Rift, a system ten times better than its predecessor.
-Tech heads might have heard of Moore’s Law, a theory suggesting new tech grows exponentially.
-Well, Moore’s Law definitely seemed to be in effect with virtual reality.
+I thought it would be a while before VR would be ready for mass consumption, or even make a dent in the tech industry but a year later I was trying the HTC Vive.
+Two years later I was trying out the new Oculus Rift, a system that is ten times better than its predecessor.
+There was no better way to describe this progression other than with Moore’s Law, a theory suggesting that new technology advances exponentially.

 While my love of racing would suggest that my career was heading towards the professional racing industry, this iRacing experience showed me the potential of VR and its applicability to a range of different industries.
 This is where Devika comes in.
 It has enabled me to support a range of fields such as scientific research and create meaningful change in multiple ways.
 I’m excited to continue working with VR to provide businesses with more effective solutions and may one day, it will be for iRacing!